Ehrenfried Walther von Tschirnhaus: Inventor of porcelain

-After he returned home to Saxony, von Tschirnhaus initiated systematic experiments, using mixtures of various silicates and earths at different temperatures to develop porcelain, which at the time was available only as a costly import from China and Japan.
+After he returned home to Saxony, Tschirnhaus initiated systematic experiments, using mixtures of various silicates and earths at different temperatures to develop porcelain, which at the time was available only as a costly import from China and Japan.
 As early as 1704, he showed “porcelan” to Leibniz's secretary.
 He proposed the establishment of a porcelain factory to Augustus II of Poland, Elector of Saxony, but was denied.
-Also in 1704, von Tschirnhaus became the supervisor of Johann Friedrich Böttger, a nineteen-year-old alchemist who claimed to be able to make gold.
+Also in 1704, Tschirnhaus became the supervisor of Johann Friedrich Böttger, a nineteen-year-old alchemist who claimed to be able to make gold.
 Böttger only reluctantly and under pressure started to participate in Tschirnhaus’ work by 1707.
 The use of kaolin (from Schneeberg, Saxony) and alabaster advanced the work, so that August II named him the director of the porcelain factory he intended to establish.
-The Elector ordered payment of 2,561 thalers to von Tschirnhaus, but the recipient requested postponement until the factory was producing.
-When Von Tschirnhaus died suddenly, on 11 October 1708, the project came to a halt.
+The Elector ordered payment of 2,561 thalers to Tschirnhaus, but the recipient requested postponement until the factory was producing.
+When Tschirnhaus died suddenly, on 11 October 1708, the project came to a halt.

-Three days after Von Tschirnhaus's death, there was a burglary at his house and, according to a report by Böttger, a small piece of porcelain was stolen.
-This report suggests that Böttger himself recognized that Von Tschirnhaus already knew how to make porcelain, a key piece of evidence that Von Tschirnhaus and not Böttger was the inventor.
+Three days after Tschirnhaus's death, there was a burglary at his house and, according to a report by Böttger, a small piece of porcelain was stolen.
+This report suggests that Böttger himself recognized that Tschirnhaus already knew how to make porcelain, a key piece of evidence that Tschirnhaus and not Böttger was the inventor.
 Work resumed on 20 March 1709, by which time Melchior Steinbrück had arrived to assess the dead man's estate, which included the notes about making porcelain, and had met with Böttger.
 On 28 March 1709, Böttger went to August II and announced the invention of porcelain.
 Böttger now was nominated to head the first European manufactory for porcelain.
 Steinbrück became an inspector and married Böttger's sister.